Hip and Knee Services

 Considering the complex anatomy of joints it’s no wonder that a wide variety of maladies can effect them.
 Tendonitis, such as jumper’s knee, is inflammation of a tendon and is generally the result of chronic overuse.
 Tendonitis usually responds to treatment by some combination of rest, medication or therapy.
 A strain is an injury to a tendon that is overstressed in a single injury and can include such force that the tendon is actually torn completely requiring surgical repair.
 Sprains are injuries to ligaments that are stretched beyond their limits and can vary in severity from a mild stretch to a complete tear which may require surgery, such as a torn anterior cruciate ligament (ACL) in the knee.
 A torn meniscus in the knee is usually treated by arthroscopic surgery.
 Wearing of the cartilage surfaces in joints is called arthritis.
 Mild cases may respond to activity modification, medication, bracing or injections while more severe cases may necessitate joint replacement.

-At Castle Orthopaedics and Sports Medicine, our physicians have the expertise to treat the entire range of hip and knee problems from simple to complex.
+At Castle Orthopaedics, our physicians have the expertise to treat the entire range of hip and knee problems from simple to complex.
 We are “Your Choice For Excellence” for hip and knee problems.